Estimated reading time: 2 minutes

 When to Use the Agreement

-The Consortium Null and Void Agreement is recommended under specific circumstances:
+We recommend the Consortium Null and Void Agreement under specific circumstances:

 - The offer submitted by the consortium is rejected.